 In 2017, Avon Public Schools were ranked #1 in WFSB's 2017 Best School Districts in Connecticut with an A+ for academics and an A+ for teachers.
 In May 2019, Avon High School was one of 41 Connecticut high schools that was awarded the 2019 College Success Award by GreatSchools, a national nonprofit organization that provides information on educational opportunities to parents.
-Niche, a marketing research company specializing in education statistics, recently released its 2020 list of Best School Districts in Connecticut and ranked Avon as 14th in the state.
-SchoolDigger ranked Avon High School 6th out of 121 Connecticut high schools.
+Also in 2019, SchoolDigger ranked Avon High School 6th out of 121 Connecticut high schools.
 In January 2020, the State released the latest results from the Next Generation Accountability System, which awards a single score based on standardized test scores, graduation rates, and college readiness, among other factors.
 Avon schools scored between 75.79 and 90.1, and ranked among the top schools in the Hartford area, and the state.
+Niche, a marketing research company specializing in education statistics, recently released its 2021 list of Best School Districts in Connecticut and ranked Avon as 10th in the state.

 In 2009, Connecticut Magazine rated Avon fourth statewide, and first in Hartford County, in its "Rating the Towns" article.
-In 2019, Niche ranked Avon #2 on a list of "The Best Places to Live in the Hartford Area."
 In 2016 the Town contracted with Great Blue Research to conduct a comprehensive impartial town-wide survey as part of the update to the Plan of Conservation and Development that is required every ten years.
 Respondents were asked to rate the quality of life in Avon, 93.1% provided a rating of either "excellent" or "good."
+In 2021, Niche ranked Avon #3 on a list of "The Best Places to Live in the Hartford Area."

-Town Council Goals Mission and Goals Page# Town Mission Continuity in Planning Fiscal, Stability/Program Effectiveness Quality Education Safe, Secure, Environment Town Manager Receive a 95%+ rating of Excellent or Very Good on Citizen Satisfaction Surveys.
+Town Council Go cil Goal s Mission and Goals Page# Town Mission Continuity in Planning Fiscal, Stability/Program Effectiveness Quality Education Safe, Secure, Environment Town Manager Support the pursuit of the Mission and Long Term Goals as adopted by Town Council by all departments, divisions and programs.
 E5 Registrars of Voters Process in accordance with applicable laws.
 E7 Town Clerk Record, index, scan and return original documents within one business day.
 E10 Human Resources Manage labor actions and unemployment claims efficiently and effectively.
 E12 Finance Participate in the annual GFOA budget award program.
 E13 Meet or exceed all audit deadlines.
 E13 Prepare 100% of budget amendments in accordance with the Town Charter.
 E13 Meet 100% of project goals and deadlines.
-E13 Accounting Increase and promote electronic transactions E14 Assessing Manage the appeal process outside of the court system.
+E13 Accounting Increase and promote electronic transactions E14 Assessing , Manage the appeal process outside of the court system.
 E15 Collector of Revenue Maintain a tax collection rate of 99.00(+)%.
 E16 Police Administration Increase recruitment, community outreach and community policing efforts.
-F4 Maintain or reduce the average response time to all calls for service.
-F4 Fire Prevention Ensure that detected fire code violations are abated in 90% of all instances without formal legal proceedings.
-F11 Maintain Avon's current ISO Split Rating of 4 - 9 F11
+F4 Build on community trust.
+F4 Fire Prevention I , Ensure that detected fire code violations are abated in 90% of all instances without formal legal proceedings.
+F10 Maintain Avon's current ISO Split Rating of 4 - 9 F10